seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-1.md

 #### Pre-requisites for this task

-Complete Task 1 and Task 2
+Complete Task 1 & Task 2

 #### Steps: